-PORT TAX CREDIT BONUS FOR INVESTMENT TAX CREDITS
+BONUS FOR INVESTMENT TAX CREDITS

-This "port bonus" increases the Investment Tax Credit to the equivalent of a Tier 1 location regardless of the tier level; therefore, it would be equal to 5% of the qualified investment in expenses directly related to a manufacturing or telecommunications facility with the credit increasing to 8% for recycling, pollution control and defense conversion investment.
-See page 9 for additional information on Investment Tax Credits.
+This "port bonus" increases the Investment Tax Credit to the equivalent of a Tier 1 location regardless of the tier level at the facility location; therefore, it would be equal to 5% of the qualified investment with the credit increasing to 8% for recycling, pollution control and defense conversion investment.
+See page 8 for additional information on Investment Tax Credits.